-Role: I led a team of 4 product designers and developed a comprehensive scope, orchestrated weekly meetings, and facilitated a collaborative environment.
+Role: I led a team of 4 and developed a comprehensive scope, orchestrated weekly meetings, and facilitated a collaborative environment.

 My teammates were an invaluable part of this experience, each playing a key role in the development and design of the 38 screens we delivered for Brit's Wine under tight deadlines in the span of 7 weeks.

 It was important for our team to understand the wine industry and the initial pain points of the original app before we began generating ideas.
 First, we analyzed through an extensive competitive evaluation and comparative analysis of existing apps.
 We figured out there's a vast amount information to consider when buying wine:

 - wine scores

 - user's palate profile

 - other user's ratings

 - critic reviews